tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <li>"SFM": Select best features according to a model.</li>
 <li>"RFE": Perform recursive feature elimination.</li>
 <li>"RFECV": Perform RFE with cross-validated selection.</li>
+<li>"SFS": Perform Sequential Feature Selection.</li>
 </ul>
 </blockquote>
 <strong>solver: string, estimator or None, optional (default=None)</strong>
 <blockquote>
 Solver or model to use for the feature selection strategy.
 See sklearn's documentation for an extended description of the choices.
-Select None for the default option per strategy (not applicable for SFM, RFE and RFECV).
+Select None for the default option per strategy (only for univariate and PCA).
 <ul>
 <li>for "univariate", choose from:
     <ul>